This article explains what OpticStudio "instances" are and how they are counted for each license type.

 An "instance" refers to a currently-opened copy of OpticStudio.
 OpticStudio allows for multiple copies of the software to be open on a single machine, thus allowing you to work on multiple optical systems or run scripts through the ZPL or API.

-If you have a network license, "instances" are counted separately from the number of license "seats" you have purchased.
+If you have a network license, "instances" are counted seParately from the number of license "seats" you have purchased.
 A network license assigns a license seat to a particular client machine, then that machine can open a certain number of instances.
+There are some caveats, continue reading the sections below.

 What is the instance limit for each edition of OpticStudio?